-Pre-paying your funeral reduces stress and financial burden on your loved ones after your passing.
-We can co-ordinate a payment plans that suits your needs, from a single payment plan to monthly bank account withdrawals.
-By pre-paying your funeral you eliminate your family second guessing on if they have spent too much or too little on your funeral.
-Pre-payment also protects you and your family from inflation, and the growth is non-taxable.
-Depending on your region, if your funeral costs less than the amount you have put aside, those funds will be refunded back to your beneficiaries.
+Prepaying your funeral reduces stress and financial burden on your loved ones after your passing.
+By prepaying your funeral, you keep your family from second guessing weather they spent too much or too little.
+Prepayment also protects you and your family from inflation, and the growth is non-taxable.
+Depending on your region, if your funeral costs are less than the amount you have put aside, those funds will be refunded back to your beneficiaries.
 For more information on what is applicable in your region, simply speak to your funeral director.
-Each year thousands of people decide to pre-plan and pre-pay their funeral, these plans are designed to be flexible and can accommodate the many changes that often occur in people’s lives.
+Each year thousands of people decide to preplan and prepay their funeral.
+These plans are designed to be flexible and can accommodate the many changes that often occur in people’s lives.

 - Peace of Mind - Between 70 and 75 decisions are made within the first 24-48 hours after death.
 It’s difficult to think rationally while making so many decisions within days of losing someone.
 Preplanning gives you, your family and friends peace of mind and information about your wants and desires.